American Investment Immigration Routes

 If your citizenship application is approved, you will be required to take part in a naturalisation ceremony in which you will take the Oath of Allegiance to the United States.
 You will then be officially regarded as a U.S. citizen.

-The rules relating to American investment immigration options are complex and both the E2 and EB5 visa applications demand detailed business and financial information, with extensive documentary evidence in support of your eligibility.
+The rules relating to US investor visas are complex and both the E2 and EB5 visa applications demand detailed business and financial information, with extensive documentary evidence in support of your eligibility.

 For advice on your investment visa options, speak to our US immigration attorneys.